 First, when you begin investing with Betterment or Wealthfront, you’ll talk about your risk tolerance.
 Your portfolio will be adjusted based on that tolerance: if you’re open to a lot of risk with the goal of maximizing your returns, you’ll have different investments than if you want to be more conservative.

 These platforms also abide by Modern Portfolio Theory, which basically means they take risk tolerance into account to diversify your investments.
 That way you’re meeting your financial goals in a way you’re comfortable with.

 Other apps are more limited.
-Robinhood lets you trade stocks, Acorns invests your spare change, but robust robo-investing platforms like Betterment and Wealthfront want to take the place of the Vanguards of the world in providing comprehensive money management.
+Robinhood lets you trade stocks, Acorns invests your spare change, but robust robo-investing platforms like Betterment and Wealthfront want to take the place of the traditional platforms of the world in providing comprehensive money management.
+They don't want the conversation to be Acorns vs Betterment - they want it to be Wealthfront vs Vanguard.
 If you’re serious about beginning to invest robo-advisors might be right for you.

 Robo-investing platforms are great for beginning investors who want a more robust offering at a lower cost than they might get elsewhere.
 But there are a few things that you need to keep in mind.

 You won’t get the same tailored adviceYou may be happy trading in your human advisor for a robo-advisor, but as smart as these systems are, they don’t have the same capacity to help as a flesh-and-blood advisor.

 Betterment and Wealthfront do a pretty good job at picking investments that are right for you, but it’s based primarily on your risk tolerance.
 A real financial advisor can make sure you’re investing in a way that also works with where you’re at in your life.
 They can give tailored advice that an AI can’t right now.
 Robo-investing customer support is not the same as being able to ask an advisor a question about your specific situation.